Latent Video Diffusion Models for High-Fidelity Long Video Generation: Method

 \section{Method}

-\cref{fig:framework} shows our overall framework.
-We first compress video samples to a lower-dimensional latent space by a 3D autoencoder.
-Then we design a unified video diffusion model, which can perform both unconditional generation and conditional video prediction in one network, in the latent space.
-This enables our model to self-extend the generated video to an arbitrary length in an autoregressive way.
-To further improve the coherence of generated long video and alleviate the quality degradation problem caused by accumulated errors over time, we propose to first generate one video sparsely using an autoregressive model and then interpolate it to a higher frame rate by an interpolation diffusion model.
+We firstly compress video samples to a lower-dimensional latent space by a video autoencoder.
+Then we design a unified video diffusion model, which can perform both unconditional generation and conditional video generation in one network, in the latent space.
+This enables our model to self-extend the generated video to an arbitrary length autoregressively.
+However, autoregressive models only tend to suffer the problem of performance degradation over time.
+To further improve the coherence of generated long video and alleviate the quality degradation problem, we propose hierarchical latent video diffusion models to first generate video patents sparsely and then interpolate intermediate latents.
+We also propose conditional latent perturbation and unconditional guidance for tackling the performance degradation problem in long video generation.